rmsk2/X16_mandelbrot/README.md

 The cursor keys can be used to move a rectangular frame of reversed pixels over the visualization.
 The frame represents the currently selected new section. `F1` and  `F3` can be used to change the size of that frame.
 Pressing return starts the calculation of the selected subsection.
-If the  caclulation has finished you can also select a new subsection after pressing `F5`.
-Pressing any other key ends the program.

 Zooming in essence halves the stepping width in X and Y direction and increases the so called zoom level by one.
 As this software uses fixed point arithmetic this results in a loss of accuracy which at a certain point can